The True American

 Arthur Jackson Wheeler, CHC

 This is the First Edition of the “new” True American.
-The “original” True American was published in 1845 by Cassius Marcellus Clay, a relative of the famous speaker and Senator Henry Clay, also from Kentucky.
-Cassius M. Clay argued unsuccessfully for a gradual emancipation.
+The “original” True American was published in 1845 by Cassius Marcellus Clay, a cousin of the famous speaker Senator Henry Clay, also of Kentucky and former Ambassador to Russia.
+Ambassador Clay argued unsuccessfully for a gradual emancipation.
 The failure of the American people to listen to his arguments resulted in the Civil War.

-Health insurance is a vital issue in the upcoming midterms and the Democratic candidates have an opportunity to overwhelm the Republicans with this “Medicare for All” issue.
-Most Republicans are AWOL (absent from one’s post without intent to desert) on this issue.
+Health insurance is a vital issue in the upcoming midterms, and the Democrat and Republican candidates have an opportunity to overwhelm their opponents with this “Medicare for All” issue.
+Most Republicans are AWOL (absent from one’s post without intent to desert) on this issue, while alternatively, the Democrats are on fire with it!

 Our seniors with Medicare Advantage coverage have all the advantages that the democratic politicians are promising right now, present day, here and now.
 This is doing “Medicare for All” the Right way.
 Obviously, Medicare Advantage is an important part of the Medicare system and covered by the provisions for Medicare Part C. This program has a proven track record.
 It started with broad bipartisan support with the passage of the 1997 Balanced Budget Act.
 Medicare Advantage continues to benefit from strong bipartisan congressional support.
 There is widespread agreement that competing health plans are the key to re-invigorating Medicare, the nation’s largest health insurance program.
 So, why do the democrats that advocate “Medicare for All” want to re-invent the wheel?
 This is a damn good question!?
 Why don’t you ask them?